Skip to content

 • There is a potential to offset the cost of and dependance on traditional fuel types (gas, propane, etc.).

 • These crops can grow on marginal lands where cash crop yields are not strong or profitable.
-This provides an opportunity to create value to an area of the farm that previously was not valuable or profitable.
+This provides an opportunity to create value for an area of the farm that previously was not valuable or profitable.

 • Hay baling and harvesting equipment can be used to harvest leafy biomass, such as switchgrass, miscanthus, and prairie mixes, so there is no need to invest in specialized equipment.